ircv3/ircv3-specifications/extensions/sasl-3.1.md

 `908` aka `RPL_SASLMECHS` is sent when the client requests a list of SASL mechanisms supported by the server (or network, services).
 The numeric contains a comma-separated list of mechanisms.

     :server 908 <nick> <mechanisms> :are available SASL mechanisms

+_(The final "text" parameter is not to be machine-parsed, as it tends to vary between implementations and translations.)_